F-Gallego/FWB-CTF/docs/Hands-on-Labs/03-bot-protection.md

 # Lab 3: Bot Protection

-Using the Jumpbox launch an automated Bot attack against the JuiceShop, and then create a Bot mitigation policy on the Fortinet to protect JuiceShop
+Using the Jumpbox, launch an automated Bot attack against the JuiceShop, and then create a Bot mitigation policy on the FortiWeb to protect JuiceShop.

 ## Task 1: Jumpbox Login